krzysztofbelina/sql-practice-portfolio/06_real_life_financial_cases/03_proposed_nav_break_control_pipeline_2025.md

 ## Business context

-In large fund-administration environments (Lux FA / Custody), NAV controls often rely
+In large fund-administration environments (FA / Custody), NAV controls often rely
 on legacy Excel/VBA macros owned by a single technical specialist.
 These tools are
 fragile, tied to strict file structures, and frequently become a single point of failure:
 when the macro owner is unavailable, even minor issues (like a changed file extension)